 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Kantai Collection (Japanese: 艦隊これくしょん Kantai Korekushon) abbreviated as KanColle (艦これ KanKore) is a Japanese Free-to-play social online card game created by Kadokawa Games for DMM.com.
-It was launched on April 23, 2013.
+Kantai Collection (Japanese: 艦隊これくしょん) or KanColle (艦これ) for short, is a Japanese free-to-play online card game series developed by Kadokawa Games.
+It was launched on April 23rd, 2013.
 The game was widely accepted and became popular, creating a large fanbase in a similar vein to Touhou Project.

-Kantai Collection launched at April 23, 2013 by Kadokawa Games for DMM.com.
-Prior to the launch of Kantai Collection, DMM.com were R-18+ adult games site.
-Trying to attract wider audience, DMM.com starts a partnership with Kadokawa Games to create a niche game catering mostly to the military otaku population with a modest budget and minimal advertisement, its popularity experienced an extreme surge after the players spread the word on Twitter and/or Pixiv.
+Kantai Collection launched at April 23rd, 2013 by Kadokawa Games for DMM.com.
+Prior to the launch of this game, DMM.com were R-18+ adult games site.
+Trying to attract wider audience, DMM.com starts a partnership with Kadokawa Games to create a niche game catering mostly to the military otaku population with a modest budget and minimal advertisement.

 The game is extremely popular in Japan.
 With 1.5 Million users as of January 2014.
-The common theory why the game is popular is because the player is not forced to spend money to play like other Japanese Social Online Games; the free-to-play nature of Kantai Collection makes in-game purchases optional, and not a necessity.
+The common theory why the game is popular is because the player is not forced to spend money to play like other Japanese Social Online Games.

 The Anime adaptation is confirmed to air in 2014, the anime is produced by Diomedea.